Mandal Commission: Protest

-However, according to Ramchandra Guha, the agitation did not gain as much traction in southern India as it did in the North due to certain reasons.
+However, according to Ramachandra Guha, the agitation did not gain as much traction in southern India as it did in the North due to certain reasons.
 Firstly, people in the South were more agreeable to the implementation of the Mandal report recommendations as affirmative action programmes had long been in existence there.
 Furthermore, while in the South the upper castes constituted less than 10 per cent of the population, the figure in the North was in excess of 20 per cent.
 Lastly, as the region had a thriving industrial sector, the educated youth in the South were not as dependent on government employment as those in the North.

-The first recommendation to implement OBC reservation in 27% of jobs under the central government and public sector undertakings was implemented by V.P.
-Singh.
-However, the second recommendation to implement OBC reservation in 27% of seats in higher education institutions was implemented in 2006 under United Progressive Alliance government.
+The first recommendation to implement OBC reservation in 27% of jobs under the central government and public sector undertakings was implemented by V. P. Singh.
+However, the second recommendation to implement OBC reservation in 27% of seats in higher education institutions was implemented in 2006 under UPA government.

-After the State Assembly elections in Tamil Nadu, Kerala, Puducherry, Assam and West Bengal in 2006, the Union Minister of Human Resource Development, Arjun Singh promised to reserve 27% seats for Other Backward Classes in All India Institute of Medical Sciences (AIIMS), Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), Indian Institutes of Management (IIMs), Indian Institute of Science (IISc) and other central institutions of higher education.
-The Constitution (93rd Amendment) Act 2005 that was introduced by the First Manmohan Singh ministry, granted a 27% reservation for Other Backward Classes in all Central Government institutions.
+After the State Assembly elections in Tamil Nadu, Kerala, Puducherry, Assam and West Bengal in 2006, the Union Minister of Human Resource Development, Arjun Singh promised to reserve 27% seats for Other Backward Class in All India Institutes of Medical Sciences (AIIMS), Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), Indian Institutes of Management (IIMs), Indian Institute of Science (IISc) and other central institutions of higher education.
+The Ninety-third Amendment of the Constitution of India that was introduced by the First Manmohan Singh ministry, granted a 27% reservation for Other Backward Classes in all Central Government institutions.

 The 2006 Indian anti-reservation protests took place in opposition to the decision of the Union Government of India to implement reservations for the Other Backward Classes (OBCs) in central and private institutes of higher education.

 Finally, the protests ended when the Supreme Court of India upheld the reservations in its landmark judgement.
 On 10 April 2008, in the Ashoka Kumar Thakur v.
 Union of India case, the Supreme Court upheld the Ninety-third Constitutional Amendment and Central Educational Institutions(CEIs) (Reservation in Admission) Act, 2006, for the provision of 27% quota for candidates belonging to the Other Backward Classes in IITs, NITs, IIMs, AIIMS, IISc and other premier educational institutions.
 But it directed the government to exclude the "creamy layer", families whose annual salary in more than ₹4,50,000, among the OBCs while implementing the law.
 However, the "creamy layer" exclusion would not be applied to the SC/STs.